kenohori/my-website/_posts/2016-05-18-configuring-cgal-with-qt5-and-qglviewer-on-mac.md

 $ brew link qt5 --force
 {% endhighlight %}

+Homebrew wants to keep its own hierarchy in `/usr/local`, but CMake's Qt5 script assumes that Qt5's `mkspecs` and `plugins` are accessible from the root folder.
+So, make a couple of symlinks from **the latest Qt5 version** in the Homebrew `Cellar` (currently 5.6.1-1) in `/usr/local`[^2]:

+{% highlight shell %}
+ln -s /usr/local/Cellar/qt5/5.6.1-1/mkspecs /usr/local/mkspecs
+ln -s /usr/local/Cellar/qt5/5.6.1-1/plugins /usr/local/plugins
+{% endhighlight %}

-Next, I modified the Homebrew formula for QGLViewer in order to change its dependency from `qt` to `qt5`[^2].
+Next, I modified the Homebrew formula for QGLViewer in order to change its dependency from `qt` to `qt5`[^3].
 Something similar could be done for other formulae that depend on `qt`.
 For this, first edit the formula:

 {% highlight shell %}
 $ brew edit libqglviewer